frederic-perez/AmE-dictionary/data/dictionary.md

 __recidivate__ _v_ To return to a previous pattern of behavior, especially to return to criminal habits. _Syn_ relapse, retrogress, lapse, regress, fall back _I did not mean to recidivate, but burgling homes is second nature to me._
 __recidivism__ _n_ :two: The repeating of or returning to criminal behavior by the same offender or type of offender.
 __recidivist__ _n_ :four::hammer:
+__reciprocate__ _v_ /rih-SIP-ruh-kayt/ To do something for or to someone who has done something similar for or to you. _It was kind of my friend to give me a ride to the airport, and on the flight I was thinking of how to reciprocate the favor._
 __recitalist__
 __reckless__
 __recknit bones__